New! Download the 211 App

 - Description

-- Support services to people with acquired brain injuries (ABI) and their caregivers
+Support services to people with acquired brain injuries (ABI) and their caregivers

-- guest speakers from different professions/disciplines relating to ABI, deliver presentations and share resources at group meetings
+- guest speakers from different professions/disciplines relating to ABI, also deliver presentations and share resources at group meetings

 - speakers range from health care professionals to tax specialists